Why Should We Care About Anthropogeny?

-It is truly humbling that we still are in the dark about the age of some our most diagnostic features of our species: our striding bipedalism, complex tool manufacture and use, fire use, language and societies defining their own identities, collaborating with and competing against neighboring societies.
+It is truly humbling how we remain in the dark about the age of some of the most diagnostic features of our species: our striding bipedalism, complex tool manufacture and use, fire use, language and societies defining their own identities, collaborating with and competing against neighboring societies.

-New date from fossils, molecular & cellular investigations, neuroscience, and comparative psychology and behavior studies are rapidly complicating the potential scenarios leading to our species.
+New data from fossils, molecular and cellular investigations, neuroscience, and comparative psychology and behavior studies are rapidly complicating the potential scenarios leading to our species.

 Data from studies of non-human animal behavior remind us of the underappreciated capacities of many other species.
-However, it has so far not provided evidence for any other species that shares the long list of distinctly human characteristics; chief among those, our species’ capacity to simultaneous modify and threaten planetary ecosystems and but also to document and study such ecosystem across the globe.
+However, it has so far not provided evidence for any other species that shares the long list of distinctly human characteristics; chief among those, our species’ capacity to not only simultaneous modify and threaten planetary ecosystems but also document and study such ecosystems across the globe.

 It is realistic to expect many new and surprising contributions to anthropogeny from a number of research fields.
-Drill core studies provide insights into on paleoclimates and paleovegetation, via markers for burnt biomass, pollen profiles, and stable isotopes.
-Much more complete and high-quality genomes now exist for humans and most great apes, so do exciting investigations of the microbiota found in and on the bodies of humans and their close relatives.
-Combined with new bioinformatic tools these help identify important non-coding parts of the genome (micro- and other non-coding RNAs) or short proteins which can then be subjected to functional studies in cells and/or model animal species including the use of induced pluripotent stem cells and derived organoids for the comparative study of organ function across primates.
-Most promising perhaps are the investigations of how human culture is capable of shaping human biology, by exerting ‘top-down” effects on development, growth, immunity and cognition.
+Drill core studies provide insights into paleoclimates and paleovegetation, via markers for burnt biomass, pollen profiles, plant organic matter and stable isotopes.
+Much more complete and high-quality genomes now exist for humans and most great apes, and these reveal large and dynamic changes in our genomes, exciting investigations of the microbiota found in and on the bodies of humans and their close relatives also promise novel insights.
+Combined with new bioinformatic and machine learning tools, these help identify important non-coding parts of the genome (micro- and other non-coding RNAs) or short proteins which can then be subjected to functional studies in cells and/or model animal species including the use of induced pluripotent stem cells and derived organoids for the comparative study of organ development and function across primates.
+Most promising, perhaps, are the investigations of how human culture including human language, is capable of shaping human biology, by exerting ‘top-down” effects on development, growth, immunity and cognition.